rznmgr630/laravel-basic-to-advance/README.md

 -   Laravel is a MVC php framework for build full featured, large scale web application
 -   It was developed by Taylor Otwell
--   MVC is a software design pattern commonly used for developing user interface that divides the related program logic into 3 interrealted elements.
+-   MVC is a software design pattern commonly used for developing user interface that divides the related program logic into 3 interrelated elements.
--   `Model => It is responsible for managine the data rules and logic of the application`
+-   `Model => It is responsible for managing the data rules and logic of the application`
 -   `View => It is UI part`
 -   `Controller => It is responsible for accepting inputs, validate it and converts it to commands for a model or view`